 Scenario #2 will be more subjective based on your individual point valuation.
 If the credit card you use codes as a bonus 3x category with Plastiq and you are able to earn Chase Ultimate Rewards (UR) or Citi Thank You Points (TYP) at a rate of 3 points per dollar spent, you are effectively buying points at 0.83 cent/point.
 Even if you cash out UR or TYP at their base value of 1 cent/point, you come out ahead using Plastiq to pay rent.

 Plastiq often (not always) requires you to send in a copy of your rental agreement for verification prior to processing your rent payment, or a bill or invoice for paying other bills.
 If you have roommates, you can offer to pay rent for the whole house or apartment and have your roommates reimburse you directly.
 Additionally, you can have the payment sent to your address for hand-delivery to the “landlord”, which may provide a creative outlet for some using this service.

 Cash Advances on Visa

 Some people have reported seeing a warning that the payment would process on a cash-advance when using a Visa.
 As reported by Frequent Miler, Plastiq may code the FIRST transaction with someone who is not in their system (such as a landlord) as a cash advance ONLY when using a Visa.
-Email Plastiq at [email protected] to get your landlord or other payment recipient added to their system in order to avoid this.
+The solution is: you should make the first payment with a MasterCard, and several days later after the first payment is done, Plastiq will recognize this recipient and won’t mark Visa payments as cash advance any more.
+If you can not solve this problem in this way, you can also try to email Plastiq at [email protected] to get your landlord or other payment recipient added to their system in order to avoid cash advance.